-Soils are the sustenance of our ecosystems, of crops, and of our history and culture.
-However, they are under increasing pressure due to the intensification and competition of their use for agriculture, forestry, livestock and the growth of cities, noting the reduction of yields, the abandonment of production units due to the deterioration of fertility, the increase in sugars and pollution problems in water bodies.
+Soils are the sustenance of our ecosystems, of crops, and our history and culture.
+However, they are under increasing pressure due to the intensification and competition of their use for agriculture, forestry, livestock, and the growth of cities, noting the reduction of yields, the abandonment of production units due to the deterioration of fertility, the increase in sugars and pollution problems in water bodies.

 Climate change, the growth of cities, and the increase in the demand for food are elements that determine major challenges that require effective actions for soil conservation from all actors and sectors.
 These actions need to be prioritized and harmonized in the face of the problem that in Mexico half of the soils are degraded, which generates a social problem that begins in the plot and accumulates throughout the hydrographic basins, affecting large areas and millions of people.